mcs07/homebrew-cheminformatics/README.md

 Install what you want:

+    brew install cdk
+    brew install chemspot
+    brew install indigo
     brew install inchi
     brew install opsin
-    brew install indigo
+    brew install osra
     brew install rdkit
-    brew install osra

-There is already an open-babel formula in the main homebrew repository, so use the full path:
+There is already an (outdated) open-babel formula in the main homebrew repository, so use the full path:

     brew install mcs07/cheminformatics/open-babel